epicallan/Rx-Fp/README.md

-# Experimental RXJS use cases
+# Experimental RXJS and functional programming Samples

 # About

-This repo will contain various use case for rxjs as I learn RXJS
+This repo will contain various functional programming and RxJs samples for my own learning purpose

+I am using ramda as my functional programming library and RXJS 5